 In an age where healthcare costs are on the rise and the health equity gap continues to grow, DNP-prepared nurse leaders must have financial acumen in healthcare management.
 By developing an advanced understanding of the best business practices in healthcare, nurse leaders can become more aware of how to improve healthcare offerings while supporting the business goals of the facility.

-Overcoming Challenges as a DNP Leader
+Overcoming Challenges

 While the need for effective and intuitive nurse leaders has never been greater, it is actually one of the most challenging times to consider pursuing DNP leadership roles.
 Knowing what challenges you will face and how they can be addressed could help you make the right decision for your career.